AlexeyMatveev686/office-js-api/Word/ApiDrawing/Methods/Fill.md

 ## Returns

-Boolean (return false if param is invalid)
+Boolean (return false if parameter is invalid)

 ## Example